Making Ends Meet in New Jersey

 Here are some of the study’s findings:

-- 49 percent - of all jobs in New Jersey pay less than $20 an hour, with more than two-thirds of those paying less than $15 per hour.
+- 49% of all jobs in New Jersey pay less than $20 an hour, with more than two-thirds of those paying less than $15 per hour.

-- Of all ALICE households with children, 48 percent were comprised of single female-headed families.
+- Of all ALICE households with children, 48% were comprised of single female-headed families.

 Many hard-working people are unable to pay their bills in New Jersey.
-The high cost of living coupled with our challenging economy has not only made it difficult for people to save money but also forced many to borrow money to pay for basic needs.
+The high cost of living, coupled with our challenging economy, has made it difficult for people to save money and also forced many to borrow money to pay for basic needs.
 This survival pattern, while understandable, is precarious.
-A health emergency, an unexpected car repair or some similar unavoidable (and perfectly legitimate) need for cash can push a family into a financial crisis that makes it impossible to pay for basic needs such as housing, food or energy expenses, leaving everyone in the family and the community worse off.
+A health emergency, an unexpected car repair, or some similar unavoidable (and perfectly legitimate) need for cash can push a family into a financial crisis.

 Read the full report to find out more.